bzdfzfer/litamin2/ReadMe.md

 # LITAMIN2
-This package is naive implementation of litamin2 point cloud matching algorithm.
+This package is an implementation of litamin2 point cloud matching algorithm.

 ## Dependencies.